-The Commonwealth Government, through the Department of Health, funds the Registry.
+The Commonwealth Government, through the Department of Health and Aged Care, funds the Registry.
 The Government and the Department have been very supportive of the Registry.
 They provided the initial funding to establish the Registry and have maintained its core funding since the Registry commenced.
 Supplementary Reports 13.
 Prosthesis Types with No or Minimal Use This report details the outcomes of classes of hip and knee replacement that are no longer used or have minimal use and therefore do not appear in the main report.
-14. Comparative Prosthesis Performance This report provides summary data and outcomes for comparative prosthesis performance Investigations of Prostheses with Higher than Anticipated Rates of Revision Each year the Registry identifies prostheses that have a higher than anticipated rate of revision.
-This is a series of reports providing detailed information on each of the prostheses identified in the 2022 Annual Report.
+14. Comparative Prosthesis Performance This report provides summary data and outcomes for data and outcomes for comparative prosthesis performance.